vasukivijayandhiran/IBM-Project-4614-1658736140/README.md

 # IBM-Project-4614-1658736140
-Emerging Methods for Early Detection of Forest Fires
+Emerging Methods for Early Detection of Forest Fires.